Shaoguan Guangdong, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the main providers.
 Passport needed for registration.

-Wi-Fi is widely available in hotels, cafes, and public spaces, often needing a Chinese mobile number to log in.
+Wi-Fi is widely available in hotels, cafes, plus common spaces, often in need of a Chinese mobile number to log in.

 A VPN is necessary for accessing many global internet services (Google, Facebook, WhatsApp).
 Acquire and test one before arrival.